-- Pour the boiled cream over the white chocolate wafers.
+- Pour the hot cream over the white chocolate wafers.

 - Gently stir with a spatula until all of the white chocolate is melted and becomes a smooth mixture.

-- Place the white chocolate ganache into the fridge until it's fully cooled.
+- Place the white chocolate ganache into the fridge until it's chilled (1 hour).

 - Microwave the white chocolate ganache for your macarons in 10 second intervals until you've obtained the consistency you want for piping your macarons.